MitchyGoodness/AutomotiveDriverHistoryProcessor/README.md

 * Driver
 * Trip

-The driver and trip class were more or less spelled out in the requirements but a container for the collection of drivers is needed.
+The driver and trip class were spelled out in the requirements but a container for the collection of drivers is needed.
 The container would need an appropriate name, such as a history or a log.
 The history would track a list of drivers calling the appropriate functions on the individual drivers as needed.
 Each driver class would keep track of its respective list of trips.